TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 Examples
 ========

-A simple code-block with syntax highlighting
+A simple code block with syntax highlighting
 --------------------------------------------